- Home

 PERM Processing Times

-Note: These dates reflect the month and year in which cases were filed and are currently being adjudicated.
-The Reconsideration Request to the Certifying Officer (CO) date reflects when appealed cases now under review were originally filed.
-OFLC may complete applications filed prior to the posted month.
-Employers with cases filed more than three months before the posted date may contact the OFLC PERM Helpdesk at oflc.plc@dol.gov for a status update.
+These dates reflect the month and year in which cases were filed and are currently being adjudicated.
+The Reconsideration Request to the CO date reflects the month and year in which cases that are currently under review were appealed.
+For various reasons, OFLC may complete the processing of applications filed prior to the posted month.
+Employers with applications filed more than three months before the posted date may contact the OFLC PERM Helpdesk at oflc.plc@dol.gov for a status update.

 PWD Processing Times